European Robotic Arm: Control

 Astronauts can control the ERA from both inside and outside the space station.
-The ERA is also the only robotic arm on the station to not include controllers, but instead controlled through several different interfaces.
-While possessing multiple control modes, it is primarily used in autotrajecotry mode, but manually selectable single-joint modes are also available.
+The ERA is also the only robotic arm on the station to not include controllers, but is instead controlled through several different interfaces.
+While possessing multiple control modes, it is primarily used in autotrajectory mode, but manually selectable single-joint modes are also available.
 In addition to being able to be controlled from the station, ground operators can control the arm, as well.

 EVA control

 Control from outside the space station uses a specially designed interface that can be controlled while in a spacesuit known as the Extra Vehicular Activity-Man Machine Interface (EVA-MMI or EMMI).
-The EVA-MII has 16 LED displays of eight characters, each; displaying essential status data, command verification data and emergency caution and warning messages.
+The EVA-MII has 16 LED displays of eight characters each; displaying essential status data, command verification data and emergency caution and warning messages.
 It also provides redundancy for critical status data through redundant LEDs.

 The EVA-MMI allows for manual control of the arm in emergencies during an EVA.
 During manual control, only one degree of freedom at a time in a joint space, or one degree of freedom in Cartesian Space is able to be used.
-Also on the console is the emergency stop button which, when pressed, will activate brakes in all joints and at the same time sent a command to the Russian Segment to switch the whole arm off.
-When ever the ERA is active, there will always be two astronauts with an EVA-MMI, at two different locations.
+Also on the console is the emergency stop button which, when pressed, will activate brakes in all joints and at the same time send a command to the Russian Segment to switch the whole arm off.
+Whenever the ERA is active, there will always be two astronauts with an EVA-MMI, at two different locations.
 One has full control of the arm, while the other can at times issue an emergency stop command, as well as take over control of the arm.
-In total the EVA-MMI can survive long periods of space exposure, totaling up to 18 months.
+The EVA-MMI can survive long periods of space exposure, totaling up to 18 months.